nevetsosu/522Project/README.md

 There are some other categories that could benefit from the extra context of feature names and descriptions.
 But of course, this is a rather manual path to take.

 Things to add: Cross-validation, random sampling (we're currently **always** taking the first one million points)

+STEVNE: Make a python script that runs all permutations of preporcessing and Processing and stores to files